Choo hits grand slam as Rangers pound White Sox 12-5

 Fulmer struggled with his control on a rainy night after getting knocked out by Minnesota and the crosstown Cubs.
 The 24-year-old right-hander gave up eight runs and three hits in two-plus innings.
 He walked five, hit two batters and threw a wild pitch.

-Fulmer has allowed 18 runs (17 earned) over 7 1/3 innings in his last three starts and has as many walks (11) as strikeouts in that span.
-He exited with the White Sox trailing 5-3 in the third after walking Robinson Chirinos to load the bases.
+The No. 8 overall pick in the 2015 draft, Fulmer has allowed 18 runs (17 earned) over 7 1/3 innings in his last three starts.
+He has as many walks (11) as strikeouts in that span, and he thinks a mechanical issue might be hindering him.

-Volstad got two outs before Choo broke the game open by driving an 0-2 pitch beyond the right-field bullpen.
-The grand slam was the fourth of his career and first since 2010 with Cleveland.
+"It definitely hasn't (panned) out the way I wanted it to," he said.
+"It's tough to handle.
+I think I have to take responsibility for my actions and my performance and continue to work like I always have, continue to battle and move on to next one and accomplish as much as I can."

 Moore gave up five runs - four earned - and five hits in 3 2/3 innings.